sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>To 'choose' dogma and faith over doubt and experience is to throw out the ripening vintage and to reach greedily for the Kool-Aid.</h3 quote>
+<h3 quote align='center'>People are never more insecure than when they become obsessed with their fears at the expense of their dreams.</h3 quote>

 ---